 Relationship Between Variances

-If the direct labor is not efficient at producing the good output, there will be an unfavorable labor efficiency variance.
-That inefficiency will likely cause additional variable manufacturing overhead—resulting in an unfavorable variable manufacturing overhead efficiency variance.
-If these inefficiencies are significant, it is possible that the company may not be able to produce enough good output to absorb the planned fixed manufacturing overhead—resulting in an unfavorable fixed manufacturing overhead volume variance.
+If the direct labor is not efficient when producing the good output, there will be an unfavorable labor efficiency variance.
+That inefficiency will likely cause additional variable manufacturing overhead which will result in an unfavorable variable manufacturing overhead efficiency variance.
+If the inefficiencies are significant, the company might not be able to produce enough good output to absorb the planned fixed manufacturing overhead costs.
+This in turn can also cause an unfavorable fixed manufacturing overhead volume variance.